 More brine with the Sodium ions is passed through the softener mineral bed than can ever be exchanged.
 This is to assure the reverse positive ion exchange will occur as explained.
 The excess brine is rinsed away to a drain facility and with it, the unwanted Calcium and Magnesium ions that were given up by the resin bead in the regeneration process.
 At the completion of the regeneration process the mineral bed is regenerated – the storehouse is restocked with Sodium ions – and the softener is ready to produce soft water once again.
 The frequency of this regeneration process is determined, therefore, by the capacity of the softener, the hardness of the water and the water usage.

 In most softeners, the brine solution is transferred from the brine tank to the softener mineral tank by the vacuum created when water is directed to flow through the "Injector" located within the control valve.
 This is "the" most important function of the control valve.
 If the softener fails to draw brine from the brine tank into the mineral tank there can be no soft water.
 When you understand the function of salt in the regeneration of a water softener and how the salt brine solution is introduced into the softener tank, you will have a good knowledge regarding how a water softener operates.

-When adding a softener, a Strata Reverse Osmosis unit should also be installed under the kitchen sink for drinking water.
+When adding a softener, a NG Reverse Osmosis unit should also be installed under the kitchen sink for drinking water.
 The "RO" will remove most of the sodium and make the water pure for drinking and cooking.
 Your house then has the best water possible, including the reduction of scale in your washer, dishwasher, hot water heater, shower and toilets.